 Throughout my four years with Rival Esports, I oversaw tournament operations for all our events, across multiple game titles.
 I, along with David Swanson, led the Graphics team that continually raised the bar for what a community esports broadcast could be.
 Key contributors on the Graphics Team include Jalen Jones, Jason Simpson, and Kendra Mechling.

-Amazon Games Studios
+Amazon Games

 Our team at Rival Esports worked closely with Amazon Games Studios for the release of their third-person hero-shooter, Crucible, in May 2020.
 At launch we supported competition in both Europe and North America.